NickHodges/Nick-Blog/src/content/post/SportCategories.md

 ---
-title: Sports Categories
+title: The Three Categories of Sports
-description: 'Sports can fall into three distinct categories.'
+description: 'Sports can fall into three distinct categories.
+And what is a sport anyway?'
 publishDate: 03 July 2024
 tags:
   - sports